PyCQA/baron/docs/index.rst

 -------------------------------------------------------------

 A common task is translating a position in a file into either a node of the FST or a path to this node.
-Baron provides 2 helpers function for that:
+Baron provides 2 helper functions for that:
 :file:`position_to_node` and :file:`position_to_path`.

 Both function takes a FST tree as first argument, then the line number and the column number.
 Line and column numbers **start at 1** like in a text editor.

-:file:`position_to_node` return the FST node.
+:file:`position_to_node` returns the FST node.

-:file:`position_to_path` return a dictionary which contains 3 values:
+:file:`position_to_path` returns a dictionary which contains 3 values:

 * the :file:`path` key contains the path, a list of int and strings which represent either the key to take in a dict or the number in a list
 * the :file:`type` key contains the type of the FST node
 * the :file:`position_in_rendering_list` key contains the position of the rendering list of this node on which the position passed to the function is.
-  Like on a :file:`if` FST node if the position is on the 'if' or on the space after the 'if' etc ...
+  Like on a :file:`if` FST node if the position is on the `if` or on the space after the `if`, etc.

 .. ipython:: python